gilramot/sdow-he-python/README.md

 Six Degrees of Wikipedia, now in Hebrew!
 This project is run by ElectableRuby31 and toto99ii.
 If you wanna join us, you're welcome!
 Just make a pull request.
-We are currently in the bete stage.
+We are currently developing the bete stage.